 - Put a piece of your clothing outside that has your scent on it.
 Your scent could help lead him or her home.

-- Check your local animal control at least every 72 hours.
-Unlicensed, stray dogs and cats, are only required to be held for five days before they can be adopted or euthanized.
+- Check your local animal control every day.
+Unlicensed, stray dogs and cats are required to be held for five days.

 - Make “lost pet” signs using your pet’s description (include a picture if possible).
 List the sex, color, tags, collars or distinguishing characteristics, the area lost, and your information for someone to contact you.
 Post the signs in your neighborhood and in post offices, libraries, pet supply stores, veterinary offices, grocery stores, schools, and nearby neighbors.